Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Alabama

-Restrictions: No flights over crowds, athletic events, or university buildings without approval.
-Stadium TFR during game days.
-Approval required from Office of Risk Management.
+Restrictions: No flights over crowds, athletic events, or university buildings without prior approval.
+Stadium TFR during game days (3 nautical miles, 3,000 feet, 1 hour before to 1 hour after).

 YesOffice of Risk Management